solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] `cl_righthand -1` where [knife is left handed, and weapons are right handed.](https://www.reddit.com/r/GlobalOffensive/comments/43y47t/is_it_possible_to_implement_cl_righthand_1_again/)
     1. [ ] Ice hands in addition
     1. [ ] Blue arms + real skins
+    1. [ ] Additional attachment values for configurable speeds and fov
 1. Configuration Support
     1. [ ] Customize iron-sight values, add support to other weapons at runtime.
     1. [x] cl_weaponvoice - disable or enable humor/voice sound effects